What is negative SEO? How do you spot it and protect your website from it? These questions and more are answered in our guide to negative SEO.

 Having said that, Google’s stance on negative SEO has subtly changed over the years.
 At one point they stated that there is “almost nothing a competitor can do to harm your ranking or have your site removed from our index,” and later said “Google works hard to prevent other webmasters from being able to harm your ranking or have your site removed from our index.”
 While Google does acknowledge that negative SEO can happen, they insist that they have the requisite measures in place to deal with it.

-Is Negative SEO Still Taking Place in 2017?
+Is Negative SEO Still Taking Place?

-In 2017, there are still regular reports from webmasters that believe negative SEO has been carried out against them.
+There are still regular reports from webmasters that believe negative SEO has been carried out against them.
 Here is one example:

 Other examples have cropped up too.
 Recently, Wix wrote a blog on how they believe negative SEO was used against them during their SEO Hero contest in order to make them slip down the rankings.
 There are also numerous other case studies and examples that have been flagged (although many don’t have 100% solid proof that negative SEO has taken place).
 All in all though, the evidence suggests that negative SEO does still happen in 2017.